info

 One sure way to get more time is to dole out your work to others.
 As your business grows, you may find that certain roles and responsibilities can be done by a junior planner, a team of associates with competencies and career paths, and/or outsourcing work with a partner firm.

 For example, if you are not outsourcing your investment and portfolio management, says Cieslik, that’s one thing you can do right away to get time back into your workweek.
-Advisors who make the move overwhelmingly report increases in business and revenue, with more time to focus on value added services and client relationships.**
+Fidelity's 2023 RIA Benchmarking Survey showed that advisors who outsource investment management save nine hours per week on average and are seeing more asset growth, bringing in higher revenue and signing up more new clients.

 To find other potential areas for delegation, allocate roles and responsibilities for each member of the team.
 You can do this by dividing different tasks and capabilities needed in your firm into categories.
 For example: client relationship management, wealth management, practice management and talent management.
 Then list out the specific responsibilities within each role, which can be very concrete or qualitative according to the needs, size or culture of your firm.